Internal Audit

 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment, including:

-• Initiating or approving transactions external to the Department of Internal Audit.
+• Initiating or approving transactions external to the Department of Internal Audit; and

-To provide for the independence of the internal audit activity, its personnel will report to the University’s Director of Internal Audit, who reports functionally to the Board of Supervisors through the System Director of Internal & External Audit and administratively to the President of the University.
+To provide for the independence of the internal audit function, its personnel will report to the University’s Director of Internal Audit, who reports functionally to the Audit Committee through the Chief Audit Executive and Chief Compliance Officer and administratively to the President of the University.
 Therefore, internal audits and appraisals do not in any way substitute for nor relieve other persons in the University of the responsibilities assigned to them.

 Where the Director of Internal Audit has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectivity.
 Internal auditors will:

-• Make balanced assessments of all available and relevant facts and circumstances.
+• Make balanced assessments of all available and relevant facts and circumstances; and

 • Take necessary precautions to avoid being unduly influenced by their own interests or by others in forming judgments.

-At least annually, the Director of Internal Audit will confirm to the University President and the Board of Supervisors of the University of Louisiana System through the System Director of Internal & External Audit, the organizational independence of the internal audit activity.
+At least annually, the Director of Internal Audit will confirm to the University President and the Audit Committee through the Chief Audit Executive and Chief Compliance Officer, the organizational independence of the internal audit function.
 The Director of Internal Audit will also disclose to those parties any interference and related implications in determining the scope of internal auditing, performing work, and/or communicating results.

 Scope of Internal Audit Activities

-• Information and the means used to identify, measure, analyze, classify, and report such information are reliable and have integrity.
+• Information and the means used to identify, measure, analyze, classify, and report such information are reliable and have integrity; and

 • Resources and assets are acquired economically, used efficiently, and protected adequately.

-The Director of Internal Audit will report periodically to senior management and the Board regarding:
+The Director of Internal Audit will report periodically to senior management and the Audit Committee regarding:

-• The internal audit activity’s purpose, authority, and responsibility.
+• The internal audit function’s purpose, authority, and responsibility;

-• The internal audit activity’s plan and performance relative to its plan.
+• The internal audit function’s plan and performance relative to its plan;

-• The internal audit activity’s conformance with The IIA’s Code of Ethics and Standards, and action plans to address any significant conformance issues.
+• The internal audit function’s conformance with The IIA’s Code of Ethics and Standards, and action plans to address any significant conformance issues;

-• Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by, the Board.
+• Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by, the Board or Audit Committee;

 • Any response to risk by management that may be unacceptable to the University.

 The Director of Internal Audit also coordinates activities, where possible, and considers relying upon the work of other internal and external assurance and consulting service providers as needed.
-The internal audit activity may perform advisory and related client service activities, the nature and scope of which will be agreed with the client, provided the internal audit activity does not assume management responsibility.
+The internal audit function may perform advisory and related client service activities, the nature and scope of which will be agreed with the client, provided the internal audit function does not assume management responsibility.

 Opportunities for improving the efficiency of governance, risk management, and control processes may be identified during engagements.
 These opportunities will be communicated to the appropriate level of management.